Discover folk - the CRM for people-powered businesses

 Cons

-• High cost: Salesforce can be expensive, especially for small to medium-sized hedge funds, with high licensing fees and additional costs for add-ons and customization.
+- High cost: Salesforce can be extremely expensive for 20-50 person hedge funds, with high licensing fees and additional costs for add-ons and customization that can quickly become prohibitive.

-• Overwhelming for small teams: Salesforce’s robust features may be overkill for smaller hedge funds, leading to underutilization of the platform’s capabilities.
+- Overwhelming for mid-sized teams: Salesforce's robust features are often overkill for 20-50 person hedge funds, leading to underutilization of the platform's capabilities and wasted resources.

 Price and plans